 This marked the second major Ukrainian attack on Moscow in just three days and appeared to be a direct response to Putin’s conditions for agreeing to a ceasefire.

-The Tuapse Oil Refinery was engulfed in flames after the strike, with ten deafening explosions reported.
+After the strike, the Tuapse Oil Refinery was engulfed in flames, with ten deafening explosions reported.
 The fire spread rapidly, producing huge flames and thick black smoke.
 Over 120 firefighters were deployed to tackle the blaze.

 Krasnodar regional governor Veniamin Kondratyev accused Kyiv of being behind the attack, stating: “The Kyiv regime attacked the oil complex in Tuapse.
 One of the gasoline tanks caught fire.”